Giovanni da Verrazzano: Later life and death

 Verrazzano arranged a second voyage, with financial support from Jean Ango and Philippe de Chabot, which departed from Dieppe with four ships early in 1527.
 One ship was separated from the others in a gale near the Cape Verde Islands.
 Still, Verrazzano reached the coast of Brazil with two ships and harvested a cargo of brazilwood before returning to Dieppe in September.
 The third ship returned later, also with a cargo of brazilwood.

 The partial success did not find the desired passage to the Pacific Ocean, but it inspired Verrazzano's final voyage, which left Dieppe in early 1528.

 There are conflicting accounts of Verrazzano's demise.
 In one version, during his third voyage to North America in 1528, after he had explored Florida, the Bahamas, and the Lesser Antilles, Verrazzano anchored out to sea and rowed ashore, probably on the island of Guadeloupe.
 He was allegedly killed and eaten by the native Caribs.
 The fleet of two or three ships was anchored out of gunshot range, and no one could respond in time.

-Certain past historians hypothesized that Verrazzano was the same person as the corsair Jean Fleury, who was executed for piracy by the Spanish.
+Some earlier historians hypothesized that Verrazzano was the same person as the corsair Jean Fleury, who was executed for piracy by the Spanish.
 This theory has been definitively rejected by historians, notably Prospero Peragallo, who demonstrated that the two were distinct individuals.
+After evaluating the evidence for the various versions of Verrazzano's death, Lawrence C. Wroth concluded that his cannibalization by Caribs may well be true, while the hypothesis that he was hanged as Fleury is highly implausible.